landro/TesTcl/README.md

   run irules/classes.tcl classes
 }

-it "should drop blacklisted addresses" {
+it "should not drop addresses that are not blacklisted" {
   on IP::remote_addr return "192.168.0.1"
   endstate pool main-pool
   run irules/classes.tcl classes